Whether you’re a blogger or a small business owner, you may wonder what the best Pinterest descriptions look like.

 A call to action can be as simple and direct as: “Tap for the recipe” or “Browse our stock here”.
 As long as your pin itself is attractive enough to draw in your audience, they’ll be keen to learn more – and using a call to action makes it easy for users to do this.

 Adding your URL to your pin is worth doing, whether you’re pinning or uploading directly.
 It’s common on Pinterest for pins to get shared around broadly (and this is a good thing – it’s a sign that your pin is popular).
-The benefit of this is that your pin will be shared not only to your audiences, but to several other audiences, too.
+The benefit of this is that your pin will be shared not only with your audiences but with several other audiences, too.

 In the case of your pin going viral, you have the potential to reach an audience of thousands.
 Not having your URL on a viral pin is a wasted opportunity.
 It’s worth including your URL at the end of every pin title and/or description so that you can be well prepared for the potential possibility of your pin going viral.